 With 57 network operators including Comcast, LoRaWAN is currently deployed in more than 100 countries around the world.
 It is the dominant LPWAN technology on the market today, enjoying the support of major technology companies such as IBM, Alibaba, Bosch, Cisco, and Nokia.

-1 Based on the most recently public data as of September 2017
+1 Based on the most recent public data as of September 2017

 2 Current range of MachineQ pricing options, subject to change without notice

-3 Based on the maximum range across publically available data for both rural and urban ranges
+3 Based on the maximum range across publicly available data for both rural and urban ranges

 4 Maximum payload of 242 bytes at SF7, the smallest possible payload of 11 bytes at SF10

 5 Reserved internationally for the use of radio frequency energy for industrial, scientific, and medical purposes (ISM)